 - Once your Phone starts up, re-pair your Galaxy Watch with your Phone.

-For most users in regions where the ECG feature is available, restarting the phone followed by restarting the Galaxy Watch takes care of this annoying problem.
+For most users in regions with the ECG feature, restarting the phone and restarting the Galaxy Watch takes care of this annoying problem.

-If you are still having issues getting the ECG app to work on your Samsung Galaxy Watch, feel free to reach out to the excellent support folks at Samsung.
+If you still have issues getting the ECG app to work on your Samsung Galaxy Watch, please contact the excellent support folks at Samsung.